analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 This serial port connects to a secondary MAX32625 microcontroller that manages the power monitoring sub-circuit of the MAX78002EVKIT.
 This port will present itself as a standard USB Serial Device.

-## Connecting Camera Modules
+### Connecting Camera Modules

-### Pcam 5C
+#### Pcam 5C

-The included Pcam 5C is a CSI camera, and should be connected to the CSI connector J8.
+The MAX78002EVKIT includes a Pcam 5C CSI camera module, which should be connected to the CSI connector J8 for evaluation.

 1. Connect the CSI ribbon cable to the Pcam 5C.